tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/Before the HOL - Implementing Windows Virtual Desktop in the enterprise.md

 ### Task 1: Deploying Azure Infrastructure and AD DS

-In this task you will leverage a custom Azure Resource Manager (ARM) template to deploy the required Active Directory Domain Services infrastructure for WVD.
+In this task you will leverage a custom Azure Resource Manager (ARM) template to deploy the required Active Directory Domain Services infrastructure for AVD.
 If you already have an AD DS environment and AD Connect configured, you can move on to **HOL step-by-step, Exercise 4: Configuring Azure AD Connect with AD DS**.

 1. Link to the ARM template: [AAD hybrid lab ARM template from GitHub](https://github.com/PeterR-msft/M365WVDWS/tree/master/AAD-Hybrid-Lab).